tmissao/airflow-aws-mwaa/ReadMe.md

 - `jdbc-s3` - Download the dependencies previously upload on S3 using the Spark config `--jars`.
 - `jdbc-s3-custom-docker-image` - Builds a Docker Image from this [Dockerfile](./Dockerfile) embedding the dependencies in this custom image and uses it to execute the job.

-The Custom Docker image build process and the jobs submissions are performed by the Virtual Machine provisioned in [vm.tf](./terraform/vm.tf).
-Also this machine executes a Postgres Database with sample data.
+The Jobs submissions are performed by AWS EventBridge using scheduled events (**every 5 minutes**), that triggers the AWS Step Function which submits the jobs to EMR Serverless

+> `Beware!!!` - Disable the eventbridge schedule events in order to not spent your money!
+Otherwise the trigger will spin up 5 jobs to EMR cluster every 5 minutes.

 > If you would like to know how the jobs are submitted check this [script](./terraform/scripts/setup.sh).